-The Government of Nepal is putting a special emphasis on encouraging travellers to visit Nepal in 2020, promoting it around the world as a destination for adventure, luxury, and everything in between.
-While any year is a good year to visit Nepal, here are 20 reasons to visit Nepal in 2020.
+Nepal is finally fully open to visitors and travelers, after two uncertain and testing years.
+After two years of being at a standstill, the Government of Nepal is putting a special emphasis on encouraging travelers to visit Nepal in 2023, promoting it around the world as a destination for adventure, luxury, and everything in between.
+While any year is a good year to visit Nepal, here are 20 reasons to visit Nepal in 2023.
 So, what are you waiting for?

 The UNESCO World Heritage Sites

 Nepal is home to four UNESCO World Heritage sites.
 But, this number is misleading because one of these sites (the Kathmandu Valley) includes seven monument zones.
 The full list of Nepal’s UNESCO World Heritage Sites is:

 - Patan Durbar Square

 - Bhaktapur Durbar Square

 - Chitwan National Park